danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 <img src="../assets/virtual-threads/idea-warn.png"  width="40%"/>

-Instead of implementing it, you can use already existing, highly optimized libraries providing reactive primitives with operators implementing Reactive Streams, usually in a builder like pattern.
+Instead of implementing it, you can use existing, highly optimized libraries providing reactive primitives with operators implementing Reactive Streams, usually in a builder like pattern.

 Just to mention few: